JAgbanwa/heading-somewhere-with-this/README.md

 This project [\[1\]](https://github.com/JAgbanwa/heading-somewhere-with-this/tree/main/Potential%20directions%20with%20specific%20equations) involves running computational searches for solutions to a diophantine equation, which after a substitution returns rational solutions to $x^3 + y^3 + z^3 = 114$.
 These computational searches were run over all 8 cores of my
 MacBook M1 Pro in two waves.
-Wave 1 had 2/8 its 8 cores returning integer solutions with 12 hours of search and Wave 2 having 6 out of 8 cores returning integer solutions.
+Wave 1 had 2/8 its 8 cores returning integer solutions with 12 hours of search and Wave 2 having 7 out of 8 cores returning integer solutions.
+The computations of Wave 2 lasted 3 days.
 ## Claim
 The equation as in [\[1\]](https://github.com/JAgbanwa/heading-somewhere-with-this/tree/main/Potential%20directions%20with%20specific%20equations) has infinitely many integer solutions which translate to non-integer rational solutions to $x^3 + y^3 + z^3 = 114$ and a finite number of such integers leading to integer solutions to this problem.
 Such set of integers are